zumiez/bimbly/README.md

 When first searching through the API docs before setting down to write the code, I realized just how vast and thorough the docs were.
 And then I realized I could leverage this.
 As a user of my own library, I wanted a way to ask the library what my options were when interacting with a Nimble Storage device rather than just try to memorize all of my options.

-Imagine sitting at a Nimble Storage restaraunt wanting to order something to do with a device:
+Imagine sitting at a Nimble Storage restaurant wanting to order something to do with a device:

 A waiter/waitress comes by and hands you a menu.